Davington

-Davington is a suburb of Faversham in Kent, England.
+Davington is a suburb of Faversham, in the Swale district, in the county of Kent, England.

 Davington Priory is a local government ward within the Faversham Town Council and Swale Borough Council areas.
 Until the civic boundary changes were brought into effect in 2004, the electoral ward had broadly mirrored the ecclesiastical parish of Davington.

 Geography

 It forms the western section of the town, including Bysing Wood and Bysing Wood fishing lakes.
 But the ward of Davington also encompasses Luddenham and Oare and other nearby rural areas.
 The parish's most striking geographical feature is the sharply defined ridge, up which Davington Hill, Brent Hill and Dark Hill travel, with the parish church sitting at its top.
 The ridge runs south-west to north-east, losing height as it approaches the marshes and sea.
 Its topography is similar to the ridge upon which Bysing Wood stands further to the west of the area, near Oare.

 The ecclesiastical parish has large areas of post-war housing developments, as well as industrial estates and complexes along the Oare Road and the Western Link Road.
 These include Brett's (quarry firm), GIST (business logistics company) and Shepherd Neame Brewery also has a warehouse, as well as in the town centre of Faversham.